-If you have current health care benefits, we’ll show you affordable options to pay for some of your out of pocket expenses.
-Secondary medical insurance coverage will fill in some of the needed gaps that your primary health care plan does not cover, and is separate from other benefits.
-Rates are actually much lower than most consumers expect and there are many benefits that can be utilized for this add-on policy.
-Any quotes provided by our website are free (of course) and we believe in researching all of the reputable companies that offer this type of coverage, instead of just a few.
+If you have current healthcare benefits, we show you affordable options to pay some of your out-of-pocket expenses.
+Secondary medical insurance coverage fills needed gaps that your primary plan does not cover, and is separate from other benefits.
+Rates are actually much lower than most consumers expect, and there are many supplementary and voluntary benefits that can be utilized for this add-on policy.
+Any quotes provided by our website are free (of course) and we research all reputable companies that offer this type of coverage.

 What Is It?

-Secondary medical insurance is designed to reduce your out of pocket cost that you pay when you have your primary benefits in place.
-For example, if you have a group health care plan through your employer, you pay for a private individual or family policy through an insurance company, or you have become eligible for Medicare, then you have primary coverage.
-COBRA and HIPAA policies are also considered to be your main benefits.
-Of course, there are no deductible medical plans that are available that eliminate some of the need for secondary benefits.
+Secondary medical insurance is designed to reduce out-of-pocket costs that you pay when you have your primary benefits in place.
+For example, if you have a group policy through your employer, you pay for a private individual or family policy through an insurance company.
+If you have reached age 65 or become eligible for Medicare, then you have primary coverage.
+COBRA, CHIP and Medicaid policies are also considered to be your main benefits.
+Currently, there are no deductible medical plans that are available that eliminate some of the need for secondary benefits.
 However, these plans often have coinsurance (see below).

-More than likely, you are not covered for 100% of your expenses.
-If you have a $10,000 hospital bill, you my have to pay anywhere from $500 to $2,000 yourself.
-If the bill is $100,000, your portion may increase to as much as $10,000.
-Even with a covered office visit, ER visit or a basic outpatient procedure, you may have to pay some of that obligation.
+More than likely, you are not covered for 100% (0% coinsurance) of your expenses.
+If you have a $20,000 hospital bill, you my have to pay from $500 to $9,450.
+If the bill is $100,000, your portion may increase, depending if you have an ACA-compliant plan.
+Even with a covered office visit, ER visit, outpatient surgery, or a basic outpatient procedure, you may have to pay some of that obligation.

 If you have an ongoing illness that is treated every year, the medical expenses will also need to be paid.
-And it’s possible that these will be ongoing bills.
-With constant breakthroughs in the treatment and early diagnosis of diseases, our life expectancy is increasing and a large percentage of the elderly are treated for chronic illnesses.
+And it’s possible that these will be bills that continue each year.
+With constant breakthroughs in the treatment and early diagnosis of diseases, our life expectancy is increasing, and a large percentage of the elderly are treated for chronic illnesses.
 Long-term care policies can often cover most or all of the expenses not covered by Medicaid, Medicare, or private healthcare plans.